Statement of Purpose

 Introduction

 Kumari Homecare Service started in Bristol in 1990 and earned accreditation from Avon Social Services in 1994.
 The formation of four unitary authorities soon after provided an opportunity to expand into North Somerset, Bath & NE Somerset, Bristol and South Gloucestershire.
-Kumari Care Limited was formed in 1998 and later that year relocated to a new HQ in Bath which it owns.
+Kumari Care Limited was formed in 1998 and later that year relocated to a new HQ in Bath.

 Kumari's objective is to provide a competitive yet effective service which ensures high quality practical support and encouragement to those who would not otherwise manage to live independently in their own homes.